Chapter 5 Arrests by Age, Sex, and Race

 • White

-Figure 5.4 shows one example of an analysis of this data by showing the percent of arrests of adults for marijuana possession by the arrestee’s race in Philadelphia, PA for all years of data we have available, 1976-2019.
-At the bottom are American Indian and Asian arrestees who make up nearly none of the arrests for this crime.
-Black arrestees, shown in purple, make up the bulk of arrests with only a few years making up under 60% of arrests and growing to around 80% of arrests since the mid-2000s.
-As White arrestees, shown in black, are the only other race category included, they make up a near perfect mirror image of Black arrestees, composing of around 40% of arrests until decreasing starting in the 1990s to end up with about 20% of arrests in recent years.
+Figure 5.3 shows one example of an analysis of this data by showing the percent of arrests of adults for marijuana possession by the arrestee’s race in Philadelphia for all years of data we have with a full year of data reported, 1976-2018 At the bottom are American Indian and Asian arrestees who make up nearly none of the arrests for this crime.
+Black arrestees, shown in green, make up the bulk of arrests with only a few years making up under 60% of arrests and growing to around 80% of arrests since the mid-2000s.
+As White arrestees, shown in orange, are the only other race category included, they make up a near perfect mirror image of Black arrestees, composing of around 40% of arrests until decreasing starting in the 1990s to end up with about 20% of arrests in recent years.

 • Adult